sbwp/sabrinabea.com/education-station/JavaScript/sytykjs/16-observables.md

 You can find the documentation for RxJS at rxjs.dev/api.
 I highly recommend checking out this documentation, as there are some operators that behave slightly differently than you'd expect.

 When you google terms in RxJS, you're also likely to come across learnrxjs.io, which has some helpful documentation.
 Be careful though if you read documentation from reactivex.io.
 Some of the general ReactiveX terminology is different in RxJS due to naming conflicts with reserved words (such as switch being called switchMap in RxJS), and the part where it says what the equivalent is in RxJS is wrong, because it is based on an old version of RxJS, which had a completely different interface for using operators.
 They do have some pictures for explaining concepts, though.

+[^1]: They're not in JavaScript _yet_.
+At the time I wrote this several years ago, there had not been significant progress towards adding them to the language, but recently progress has picked up and an early implementation of the new JavaScript Observable API is available in Chrome (v135 and later).
+This is not yet standardized, but expect it to become standard in the near future.
+This page still uses RxJS for now, but I'll update it to use the JavaScript Observable API once the standard is accepted and widely available.

 [Next: Next Steps](17-next-steps.md)